marc-pinyol/100-days-of-code/log.md

    1. Going on with section _The Back End_ pending to finish exercise of fixing unit test (done 3 and 4, pending 5..6)

 **Thoughts**:
-1. Lost seveal time with an isue with docker and with a silly error on my code.
+1. Lost several time with an isue with docker and with a silly error on my code.

 **Link(s) to work**:
 * [Commit exercise #3 and #4](https://github.com/marc-pinyol/learn_ruby/commit/770af0f51f2430c50eb0281c91a1c5e041385564)